MohnishHarwani/MessageBoard/README.md

 # MessageBoard
 Message Board Project for CS 180 @ Purdue

-# MessageBoard
-Message Board Project for CS 180 @ Purdue
+For our project, we decided to implement the message board

 Classes:

-Server.java - Handles all server-side operations for the application Client.java - Accepts input from the user which is sent to the server for processing and storage User.java - A class containing the information associated with a certain user.
+Server.java - Handles all server-side operations for the application.
+Client.java - Accepts input from the user which is sent to the server for processing and storage.
+User.java - A class containing the information associated with a certain user.

 User.java fields: